 All licensed contractors and Field Safety Representatives (FSRs) are required to keep up-to-date with changes in the Act and regulations.
 Contractors and FSRs must have access to a current edition of the Canadian Electrical Code (C22.1) and BC amendments.
-Purchase one for yourself at the CSA Group store.
+Check that your employer has a copy or purchase at retail/wholesale outlets or through the the CSA Group store.

 Electrical Safety Orders, Directives, and Information Bulletins